Bruce Lee: Fitness

 According to Linda Lee Cadwell, soon after he moved to the United States, Lee started to take nutrition seriously and developed an interest in health foods, high-protein drinks, and vitamin and mineral supplements.
 He later concluded that achieving a high-performance body was akin to maintaining the engine of a high-performance automobile.
 Allegorically, as one could not keep a car running on low-octane fuels, one could not sustain one's body with a steady diet of junk food, and with "the wrong fuel", one's body would perform sluggishly or sloppily.

 Lee avoided baked goods and refined flour, describing them as providing empty calories that did nothing for his body.
-He was known for being a fan of Asian cuisine for its variety, and often ate meals with a combination of vegetables, rice, and fish.
+He was known for being a fan of Asian cuisine for its variety and often ate meals with a combination of vegetables, rice, and fish.
 Lee had a dislike for dairy products and as a result, used powdered milk in his diet.

 Dan Inosanto recalls Lee practiced meditation as the first action on his schedule.

 Artistry

 Philosophy

 While best known as a martial artist, Lee studied drama and Asian and Western philosophy, starting while a student at the University of Washington.
 He was well-read and had an extensive library dominated by martial arts subjects and philosophical texts.
-His own books on martial arts and fighting philosophy are known for their philosophical assertions, both inside and outside of martial arts circles.
-His eclectic philosophy often mirrored his fighting beliefs, though he was quick to claim that his martial arts were solely a metaphor for such teachings.
+His books on martial arts and fighting philosophy are known for their philosophical assertions, both inside and outside of martial arts circles.
+His eclectic philosophy often mirrored his fighting beliefs, though he was quick to say that his martial arts were solely a metaphor for such teachings.

 He believed that any knowledge ultimately led to self-knowledge.
 He said that his chosen method of self-expression was martial arts.
-His influences include Taoism, Jiddu Krishnamurti, and Buddhism.
+His influences include Taoism and Buddhism.
 Lee's philosophy was very much in opposition to the conservative worldview advocated by Confucianism.
 John Little states that Lee was an atheist.
-When asked in 1972 about his religious affiliation, he replied, "none whatsoever".
+When asked in 1972 about his religious affiliation, he replied, "None whatsoever".
 When asked if he believed in God, he said, "To be perfectly frank, I really do not."

+In his notebooks, Lee cited and commented on passages from Plato, David Hume, René Descartes, and Thomas Aquinas, from Western philosophy, and Lao-tzu, Chuang-tzu, Miyamoto Musashi, and Alan Watts from Eastern thought.
+He was particularly interested in the Indian mystic Jiddu Krishnamurti.